bettycakez/blog/content/posts/healthtech_resources.md

 Welcome to healthtech!

 You’re a founder, operator, or investor who’s new to the industry and figuring out where to start.
-Let’s face it, working in U.S. healthcare is ridiculously rewarding, but it’s also compliance-ridden, complex, and can be frustratingly opaque and lonely to navigate.
+Let’s face it, working in U.S. healthcare is ridiculously rewarding.
+But it's also compliance-ridden, complex, and can be frustratingly opaque and lonely to navigate.

 Over the past year working at [Capable Health](www.capablehealth.com), I'd attribute quite a few wins to stepping into helpful communities chock-full of connections, tools and insights: I learned to make sense of APIs, EHRs, ONC and FHIR from reading [Out-Of-Pocket](https://www.outofpocket.health/p/how-to-integrate-into-an-emr-and-why-epic-won-with-brendan-keeler), I met incredible founders — a few who became our earliest customers and many who’ve become friends — through [On Deck](https://www.beondeck.com/), co-organized my first happy hour with [Pepper](https://peppernyc.umso.co/)…

-I’ve compiled a guide of healthtech communities and resources that I’ve loved and rely on, alongside a bunch more crowdsourced from friends.
-I hope it’s a helpful starting point in pinpointing and sorting through the right healthtech communities for you.
+I’ve compiled a guide of healthtech communities and resources from community leaders that I’ve loved and rely on, alongside a bunch more crowdsourced from friends.
+I hope it’s a helpful starting point in pinpointing and sorting through the right communities for you.

 ---
 ## Online connections
 1. **Health Tech Nerds**
-*What is it:* A private Slack community with 5,000+ healthtech nerds discussing news, trading notes and networking to support each other.
+*What is it:* A private Slack community with 3,500+ healthtech nerds discussing news, trading notes and networking to support each other.
 Membership is $20/mo or $200/yr membership.
 *Why I love it:* I used to not believe in paying for community until HTN.
 It’s self-selected for people who are serious about healthcare and probably the most engaged online community there is.
 [Purchase a membership](https://www.healthtechnerds.com/pricing).